 Qualified healthcare candidates are in high demand.
 During our current national nursing shortage, healthcare organizations have found creative new ways to compete for employees, from better benefits to eye-catching job descriptions.
-We’ll cover that last one, walking through the elements of a strong job post, and ending with a nurse job description sample for each of three common positions.
+We’ll cover that last one, walking through the elements of a strong job post.

 How to Write an Effective Nurse Job Description